Rambhadracharya: Loss of eyesight

 Giridhar lost his eyesight at the age of two months.
 On 24 March 1950, his eyes were infected by trachoma.
 There were no advanced facilities for treatment in the village, so he was taken to an elderly woman in a nearby village who was known to cure trachoma boils to provide relief.
 The woman applied a paste of myrobalan to Giridhar's eyes to burst the lumps, but his eyes started bleeding, resulting in the loss of his eyesight.
 His family took him to the King George Hospital in Lucknow, where his eyes were treated for 21 days, but his sight could not be restored.
 Various Ayurvedic, Homeopathic, Allopathic, and other practitioners were approached in Sitapur, Lucknow, and Bombay, but to no avail.
 Rambhadracharya has been blind ever since.
 He cannot read or write, as he does not use Braille; he learns by listening and composes by dictating to scribes.

 Childhood accident

 In June 1953, at a juggler's monkey dance show in the village, the children—including Giridhar—suddenly ran away when the monkey began to touch them.
 Giridhar fell into a small dry well and was trapped for some time, until a teenage girl rescued him.
-His grandfather told him that his life was saved because he had learned the following line of a verse in the Ramcharitmanas (1.192.4), from the episode of the manifestation of the god Rama:
+His grandfather told him that his life was saved because he had learned, that very morning itself, the following line of a verse in the Ramcharitmanas (1.192.4), from the episode of the manifestation of the god Rama: